eludi/arcajs/doc/EVENTS.md

 ## pointer event

 The pointer event unifies mouse and touch events.
-It reports 4 diffeernt types of events: start, move, end, and hover (the latter mouse only).
+It reports 4 different types of events: start, move, end, and hover (the latter mouse only).

 ### Callback function parameters:

 - {object} evt - an event structure combining event type, event x and y position, id (that is button or touch id), and pointerType (mouse or touch)

+## wheel event

+The wheel event is triggered when a pointer device wheel is moved.

+### Callback function parameters:

+- {object} evt - an event structure containing event type, deltaX, and deltaY values

 ## keyboard event